ducakar/TextureReplacer/README.md

 Notes
 -----

-* Use DDS format (requires DDSLoader) for optimal RAM usage and loading times since DDS textures are not shadowed in RAM and can be pre-compressed and can have pre-generated mipmaps.
+* Use DDS format for optimal RAM usage and loading times since DDS textures are not shadowed in RAM and can be pre-compressed and can have pre-built mipmaps.
 * TGA and JPEG images are not suitable for normal maps.
 * Try to keep dimensions of all textures powers of two.
 * KSP can only load TGAs with RGB or RGBA colours.
 Paletteised 256-colour TGAs